stcarrez/resource-embedder/README.md

 during the compilation process of that program.
 At the end, the binary will contain the embedded files with their optional transformations.

+The process to use ARE is simple:

+* You describe the resources that you want to embed.
+  The description is either made on command line arguments or by writing an XML file.
+  The XML description gives more flexibility as it allows to define a transformation rule that must be executed on the original file before being embedded.
+This allows to minify a Javascript or CSS file, compress some files and even encrypt a file before its integration.
+* You run the ARE command with the your target language and rule description and you give the tool a list of directories that must be scanned to identify the files that must be collected.
+  The ARE tool scan the directories according to the patterns that you have given either on the command line or in the XML rule description.
+After identifying the files, the tool applies the rules and execute the transformations.
+  The ARE tool then invokes the target language generator that writes one or several files depending on the list of resources.
+* Once the files are generated, you use them in your program and add them in your build process as they are now part of your sources.
+After building your program, it now embeds the resource files that were collected and optionally transformed.

 ![Resource Embedder Overview](https://github.com/stcarrez/resource-embedder/raw/master/docs/images/resource-embedder.png)

+Note:

+The generated code is not coverred by any license but because it integrates the resource file, you have to consider the license of these resource file.

 ## Examples